Sarada Uchiha: In Boruto

-In Boruto Two Blue Vortex, Sarada was given a more masculine appearance to symbolize her attachment to Boruto.
+Sarada as designed by Masashi Kishimoto.

 Sarada is also a supporting character in the film Boruto: Naruto the Movie (2015), where she appears as a low-ranking ninja (Genin) and forms a team with Boruto Uzumaki, Mitsuki, and their teacher Konohamaru Sarutobi.
 Sarada, Boruto and Mitsuki participate in the ninja examination to become mid-ranking ninjas, Chunin.
 After passing the first round, Sarada helps her team win the second round by breaking through a genjutsu with her Sharingan and managing to obtain the flag she has been looking for.
 In the third round, Sarada uses her Sharingan again but this time combines it with her naturally good chakra control, and she is able to quickly defeat her adversary, Tarui.
 Despite this, the team fails to pass the final exam.
 Once the exam is interrupted by two figures known as Momoshiki Otsutsuki and Kinshiki Otsutsuki, Sarada tries to help clear the area, and her father protects her after she is almost crushed by a falling wall.
 Naruto is captured by the two villains, and Boruto asks Sarada and Mitsuki to protect Konohagakure while he goes with Sasuke to save the missing Hokage.
 After the mission ends, Sarada asks Boruto if he wants to become the next Hokage, to which he answers that he has decided to follow Sasuke's footsteps instead to become vigilante and protect her once she becomes the Hokage in the future, making Sarada to blush.
 Sarada also appears in the novelisation of the film by Ukyō Kodachi.
 During the making of the film Boruto: Naruto the Movie, some scenes involving Sarada's interactions with Boruto were removed because of time constraints.
 Nevertheless, Kishimoto's most important scene between these two was kept: Boruto motivating Sarada to become the Hokage in the future.